 7 strategies to prevent quiet quitting

-Quiet quitting can have a negative effect on an organization, but there are ways to prevent quiet quitting.
+Quiet quitting can have a negative effect on an organization, but there are ways to empower your employees and prevent them from quiet quitting.

 1. Recognize and reward employee achievements